NLnetLabs/incremental-deleg/draft-homburg-deleg-incremental-deleg.md

 {: vspace="0"}
 Incremental deleg:
-: Delegation as specified in this document.
+: The delegation mechanism as specified in this document.

+Incremental delegation:
+: A delegation as specified in this document

 Legacy delegations:
 : The way delegations are done in the DNS traditionally as defined in {{!STD13}}.